archql/NodeJS-React-Tetris-Service/README.md

 It implemented entirely using React and Node.js+Express.
 It uses React Three Fiber wrapper for Three.js for graphics display.

 It implements [client-server reconciliation algorithm](https://www.gabrielgambetta.com/client-side-prediction-server-reconciliation.html).

+Documentation can be found in [a.pdf](https://github.com/archql/NodeJS-React-Tetris-Service/blob/master/a.pdf) file (*Entirely in russian!*)

 More functions are descibed in [functions](#functions) section.